High-Level Shader Language: HLSL features

-Shader model comparison
+Environment

+Cg programs are built for different shader profiles that stand for GPUs with different capabilities.
+These profiles decide, among others, how many instructions can be in each shader, how many registers are available, and what kind of resources a shader can use.
+Even if a program is correct, it might be too complex to work on a profile.

+As the number of profile and shader types cropped up, Microsoft has switched to use the term "Shader Model" to group a set of profiles found in a generation of GPUs.
+Cg supports some of the newer profiles up to Shader Model 5.0 as well as translation to glsl or hlsl.

 GPUs listed are the hardware that first supported the given specifications.
 Manufacturers generally support all lower shader models through drivers.
 Note that games may claim to require a certain DirectX version, but don't necessarily require a GPU conforming to the full specification of that version, as developers can use a higher DirectX API version to target lower-Direct3D-spec hardware; for instance DirectX 9 exposes features of DirectX7-level hardware that DirectX7 did not, targeting their fixed-function T&L pipeline.